Boeing declares spacecraft abort system test a success, despite the failure of one parachute

 The test of the system was intended to demonstrate that the Starliner spacecraft could carry astronauts to safety in case something were to go wrong with the rocket.

 Sitting on a test stand, the capsule fired its abort engines at 9:15 a.m.
 Eastern, sending the capsule hurtling through the air to more than 4,000 feet.
 The capsule was to hit 650 mph in five seconds.
-While one of its main parachutes appeared to malfunction, two deployed and the spacecraft landed safely in the desert about a minute later.
+While one of its main parachutes appeared to malfunction, two deployed and the spacecraft landed safely in the desert about a little over a minute later.

 Boeing officials said they have built in redundancy to the spacecraft, and having two of three parachutes deploy was good enough.
-But in the moments after the test, they said the results were still preliminary.
+“The test team and spacecraft performed flawlessly,” John Mulholland, Boeing’s Starliner program manager said in a statement.
+“Emergency scenario testing is very complex, and today our team validated that the spacecraft will keep our crew safe in the unlikely event of an abort.”

+Boeing spokesman Todd Blecher said the company will review the data from the test “to determine how all of the systems performed, including the parachute deployment sequence.”
+He characterized the parachute problem as “a deployment anomaly, not a parachute failure.”

-Chris Ferguson, a former NASA astronaut who now works at Boeing as its the director of crew and mission systems, said the test went “pretty much the way I had envisioned.”
+Chris Ferguson, a former NASA astronaut who now works at Boeing as its director of crew and mission systems, said the test went “pretty much the way I had envisioned.”
 Mike Fincke, a NASA astronaut slated to fly on the first mission with crews, said it shows Boeing is “committed to safety, and we are really looking forward to flying.”

-The test came just days after Dennis Muilenburg, Boeing’s CEO, was grilled by members of Congress over the problems the company has had with its 737 MAX airplanes, which resulted in two crashes, killing 346 people.
+The test came just days after Dennis Muilenburg, Boeing’s CEO, was grilled by members of Congress over the problems the company has had with its 737 Max airplanes, which resulted in two crashes, killing 346 people.

 The scandal has engulfed the company and tarnished its reputation – one member of Congress during the hearings last week accused Boeing of building “flying coffins” – and so it needed the test Monday to go perfectly.